pykong/Borg-DQN/README.md

 ### Kafka

 [Apache Kafka](https://kafka.apache.org/) is a distributed streaming platform that excels in handling high-throughput, fault-tolerant messaging.
 In Borg-DQN, Kafka serves as the middleware that decouples the data-producing game environments from the consuming analytics pipeline, allowing for robust scalability and the flexibility to introduce additional consumers without architectural changes.
-Specifically, Kafka channels log into two distinct topics, 'training_log' and 'memory_monitoring', both serialized as JSON, ensuring structured and accessible data for any downstream systems.
+Specifically, Kafka channels log to two distinct topics, 'training_log' and 'memory_monitoring', both serialized as JSON, ensuring structured and accessible data for any downstream systems.

 ### ELK Stack